vrayalu/credit-card-fraud-detection/README.md

   </p>

   <p align="center"><em>Estimated savings curve showing fraud savings (green), false positive losses (red), and overall net savings (blue) across different model thresholds.</em></p>
+<em>Note: The savings curve appears jagged due to the rarity of frauds and the sensitive dependence on threshold settings.
+Small changes in score cutoff can lead to large swings in detected fraud amounts.</em>

   Based on these results, the model could save approximately **~$51 million/year** if deployed at scale.